NextronSystems/thor-manual/usage/other-topics.rst

 Resource control is active by default.
 You can deactivate it using **--norescontrol**.

-Be advised that due to Resource Control, the THOR scan may terminate its completion.
+Be advised that due to Resource Control, the THOR scan may terminate before completion.
 The scan gets terminated under the following conditions:

 1. If the available physical memory drops below 50 MB